Banner Image

 Understanding the rapids on your course allows you to plan, and possibly customize, the route you want to take.
 Always keep your end goal in mind (i.e. a casual paddle, sporting for fish, or an adventurous ride), and know that for a standard river kayak, flat water and rapids up to class II won’t be overwhelming for your craft.
 From there, it’s marking points of current change as well as hazards to avoid that might take you off your path.

-If you spot a hazard along your path, analyzing how much of the water is going towards that point and thinking about how that affects the line you want to take your kayak:
+If you spot a hazard along your path, analyze how much of the water is going towards that point and think about how that affects the line you want to take your kayak:

 • How do you need to paddle to avoid where you don’t want to go?